locoblueog/locoblueog/README.md

-- 👋 Hi, I’m @locoblueog
-- 👀 I’m interested in Crypto and DeFi
+- Tnterested in Crypto and DeFi
-- 🌱 I’m currently learning about blockchain.
+- Currently learning about blockchain and ML/DL.
-- 💞️ I’m looking to collaborate on innovative projects.
-- 📫 How to reach me: DM @xpauliz on twitter

 <!---
 locoblueog/locoblueog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.